 Working 'Together alone' means that you're collaborating on the same problem in real-time, but instead of discussing ideas openly or brainstorming, you're silently noting them down on a sticky note–making it impossible for circular discussions to spark up!

 The Note & Vote technique simply means that each team member writes down their idea or solution on a sticky note, and after all ideas have been stuck up on a wall or whiteboard where the entire team can see them, a round of silent dot voting takes place.
 With a Note & Vote, everyone gets to express their opinions, and you will reach a decision and an actionable outcome much faster than you would with an open ramble.

 Frankly speaking, it's not a question of if you'll have to deal with a skeptic or a troublemaker, but a question of when.
 And when that moment comes, it's crucial you know how to deal with them in the most effective way possible.

 But here's the thing: you can completely turn a troublemakers' energy around and even make them your biggest supporter; you just need the right tools to do that.
-Check out our favorite tips on dealing with troublemakers:

 Giving clear instructions

 One of the main things you're going to be doing as a facilitator is asking people to do certain exercises and explaining how they work.
 Funnily enough, this is the part of facilitation that causes the most difficulty for a lot of facilitators.

 And nothing can take the wind out of your sails quite like having to explain the same simple exercise 3 times in a row.
 So make sure your communication is clear to all the participants.
 Our favorite frameworks for giving clear instructions is called "What, Why, How"

 While it sounds simple, most people usually forget one of the factors.
 This usually happens because of a thing called the 'Curse of Knowledge': because we are familiar with the way a certain exercise is done, we omit important details that are obvious to us but aren't to someone who's new to the concept.